semianenka/python/README.md

 - Use **cherry-pick** to solve problem with the wrong parent branch.

-Note: Use separate file for each task.

-# Task 3

 # Python

+Use separate file/folder for each task.

 # Task 1